Table of Contents

-Stroud High School uses the CEM 11 Plus exam created by University of Durham.
+Stroud High School uses the CEM 11 Plus exam created by Cambridge Assessment.
 This test consists of two multiple-choice papers that cover the following subjects:

 Each test takes around an hour to complete, which includes instructions and some worked examples at the beginning.
 The tests themselves are around 45 to 50 minutes.
 Both tests are taken on the same day and there is a 20-minute break between the papers.

 How to Prepare for the Stroud High School 11 Plus Exam?

 Stroud High School is a popular grammar school in Gloucestershire, so it’s of little surprise that in Year 7, children should prepare for the 11 Plus exam well ahead of exam day.